BrightspaceGitHubReader/sequences/README.md

 1. Follow the steps in [brightspace-integration](https://github.com/Brightspace/brightspace-integration) to clone your own local copy of bsi.
 (Be sure to follow the instructions to update `D2L.LP.Web.UI.Html.Bsi.config.json` or the `d2l.System.BsiEnvironmentOverride` config. variable)

-2. Navigate to the Config Variable Browser found in the Brightspace Admin Tools gear menu and enable the following feature:
+2. Navigate to the Config Variable Browser found in the Brightspace Admin Tools gear menu and enable the following features:
-`d2l.Tools.SequenceViewer.EnableLearnerExperience`
+* `d2l.Tools.Content.IsLessonsEnabled`
+* `d2l.Tools.Content.UseLessonsExperience`
+* `d2l.Tools.Content.NewLearnerExperience`

 3. Run
     ```shell